kyma-project/test-infra/development/image-url-helper/README.md

 ## Overview

-Image URL Helper is a tool that provides two subcommands:
+Image URL Helper is a tool that provides three subcommands:

 * The `check` command finds all Helm chart images that don't use the `imageurl` template.
 * The `list` command lists all Helm chart images by checking the `values.yaml` files.
+* The `promote` command updates container registry path and all Helm chart images versions by updating the `values.yaml` files.

 ## Usage